- Where is smoking permitted/prohibited in the Village?

 During what hours is construction permitted?

-Construction work performed on the outside of any enclosed structure, or anywhere on any structure not completely enclosed is permitted only during the following times: Monday through Friday, 7 AM to 7 PM, and Saturday and Sunday from 8 AM to 5 PM.
+Construction work performed on the outside of any enclosed structure, or anywhere on any structure not completely enclosed by a commercial contractor is permitted only during the following times: Monday through Friday, 7 AM to 7 PM, Saturday from 8 AM to 5 PM, and is prohibited on Sundays.
+Village residents performing work on their own properties are exempt from these regulations.

 Can I park a trailer, boat or motor home on my property?